emclaug2/.github/CONTRIBUTING.md

 ## License

-By contributing to the PX Blue GitHub Organization, you agree to license your contribution under the MIT license.
+By contributing to the PX Blue GitHub organization, you agree to license your contribution under the BSD-3-Clause license.